agCleo/craft-oa-ScholIndexes-doc/README.md

 CRAFT-OA was funded in 2022 under the HORIZON-INFRA-2022-EOSC-01 framework with the Grant Agreement number 101094397.

 ## What contains the catalog?
-The catalog contains detailed, although not exhaustive, information about the main indexes in the field of scholarly publishing.
+The catalog contains detailed, although not exhaustive, information about the main indexes in the field of academic publishing.

 In order to facilitate the broadest dissemination of Diamond Open Access journals, the catalogue includes any type of index that might be useful for that purpose.